1. Previous: Chapter 1

 fun speed(distance: Double = 42.195, time: Double) = distance / time

-Since the walker, the biker, and the driver all travel the same distance, we should be able to omit the value for the first parameter, distance.
-You might be tempted to call the function like this:
+Now, since the walker, the biker, and the driver all travel the same distance, we should be able to omit the value for the first parameter, distance.
+It might be tempting to call the function as we’re doing in Listing 2.19 below, but it actually causes an error: No value passed for parameter ‘time’.

 val walkingSpeed = speed(8.27)